 - With help from the Marble Arch Street Team, Gail’s Seymour Place Bakery have been donating surplus food to local women’s shelter The Marylebone Project three evenings per week since September.
 Please see here for the latest community article.

 - On Friday 3 July, Waitrose Edgware Road donated 12 bags of essential toiletries to the Passage, a charity that helps homeless people transform their own lives.
 The donations will be used to support Westminister’s shower projects, which will offer rough sleepers the opportunity to access warm showers and fresh clothing.

 - Tesco Edgware Road donated essential toiletries to Westminster’s COVID donation hub for rough sleepers on 15 June.
-Based in Knightsbridge, the donation point is being used to collect items such as clothing, toiletries and entertainment (puzzles, crosswords and books), for vulnerable individuals being housed during the COVID outbreak.
+Based in Knightsbridge, the donation point was being used to collect items such as clothing, toiletries and entertainment (puzzles, crosswords and books), for vulnerable individuals being housed during the first COVID outbreak.